BabyKoo/cyclical-key-pressing/README.md

 # Usage
-Be used for hitting a specified key in interval time.
+Be used for hitting a specified keybroad key in a regular time.

-Supported on IE browser only.
+Supported on MS IE browser or else IE mode of MS Edge browser only.